Here is my best attempt at explaining exactly how this movie will save lives.

 It is unusual.
 It is well made.
 It can save SOME rape victims from suicide, IF IT IS WATCHED RIGHT TO THE END.

 Early youtube tests showed it was only watched for a few seconds by most viewers.
 People who stumbled upon it lost interest right away.
 For someone depressed, having a bath or washing their dishes are big accomplishments, after a week of neglect.
 They are more inclined to just watch TV or stare out the window, rather than search youtube for videos which might help them.
-(I know this from experience when I had sexual abuse memories surface around 16 years ago.)
+(I know this from experience when I had sexual abuse memories surface around 19 years ago.)

 But they ignored my request.
 They prefer to believe that our sister Joyce "Made it up to get attention" after she told us.
 Our sister Joyce was raped by her father when she was 14.
-She suffered terribly because of it.
+She suffered terribly her whole life because of it.
 She took her own life when she was about 72.

 I made this movie in memory of her.

 I spent two months, writing to about 300 festivals, asking them to waive their submission fees.
 About 49 did so.
-I have also asked 3 people from my past who are rich to help.
+I have also asked 3 people from my past who are rich, to help.
 I have tried an indigogo campaign, and a gofundme campaign with no donations.
 I wrote to about 20 of the Sharks and Dragons, 3 or 4 times.
 Often I cried when I did this work, because it made me think of my sister Joyce.

 I pray that some money will come in.
-I recently used much of my $500 BC government grant to pay for a few upcoming festivals.
+I recently used much of my $500 BC covid help government grant to pay for a few upcoming festivals.
 I need about $22,000 USD to submit it to 500 of the bigger film festivals.
 I will be happy to get any amount.

 Just some kind words will be appreciated.
 When I was looking for an actress for this movie on facebook I was scorned, ridiculed and insulted.
 It was very hard for me to make this movie.